rootrezdev/book-your-stay/README.md

 ```
 , is the js file we built to share in third party script

-Files to do any changes in widget html or css are the follows
+Files to do any change in widget html or css are the follows
 ```text
 template/form.html
 style/widget.css
 ```
-After any changes in these file do the build again for creating the widget.min.js file
+After any changes in these files, do the build again for creating the widget.min.js file
 ```bash
 node_modules/requirejs/bin/r.js -o embed.build.js
 ```

-## third party widget loading script
+## Third party widget loading script sample
 You can refer the demo/index.html for detail
 ```text
 <script>